-The system is completely turned off by moving the control (A) all the way to the right hand side (OFF engaged), or when the vehicle is stationary, ignition off.
+The system is completely turned off by moving the control (A) \Rightarrow Fig. 127 all the way to the right hand side (OFF engaged), or when the vehicle is stationary, switching off the ignition.

 Vehicles with an automatic gearbox

 To completely disengage the system, the selector lever must be placed in one of the following positions: P, N, R or 1 or with the vehicle stopped and the ignition turned off.